susom/tide/README.md

       7. Once that is done you will see the Service account created by you.
       8. Click on the 3 dots under action column and click on the manage keys option.
       9. Click on ADD KEY > Create new KEY > Choose Key type - Json > Click create.
-      10. A key will be generate and downloaded to your local.
+      10. A key will be generated and downloaded to your local.
       11. Under Permissions tab check if your or user is assigned to this service account, if not then click on Grant Access and add the user.
    4. To create a billing account(necessary)
        1. Open the console Navigation menu (![navigation](/resources/navigation.PNG)) on the left,and selete Billing